open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 ```

 - Modified by `reduce_zero_label`
-  In common case of ignoring label 0, subclass of `BaseSegDataset` can implement whether to ignore label 0 by passing `reduce_zero_label` (default to `False`) argument.
+  To ignore label 0 (such as ADE20K dataset), we can use `reduce_zero_label` (default to `False`) argument of BaseSegDataset and its subclasses.
-  When `reduce_zero_label` is `True` (such as ADE20K dataset), label 0 in segmentation annotations would be set as 255 (MMSegmentation would ignore label 255 in calculating loss) and index of other labels would minus 1:
+  When `reduce_zero_label` is `True`, label 0 in segmentation annotations would be set as 255 (models of MMSegmentation would ignore label 255 in calculating loss) and indices of other labels will minus 1:

 ```python
 gt_semantic_seg[gt_semantic_seg == 0] = 255